Updated: Oct 1

 FinTech – cryptocurrencies (lots on their regulation), IPOs of ‘unicorns,’ regulation of blockchain, legality of smart contracts, ICOs.

-Real estate – the ‘tulip’ in London; sale of the Ritz by the Barclay brothers.
+Real estate – last year saw the proposal of the ‘tulip’ in London and sale of the Ritz by the Barclay brothers.

 Brexit – my best advice would be to avoid this is far as is possible!
 It’s a topic full of so much uncertainty, unless you genuinely have something novel to say about something.
 If you’re applying Brexit to something else more broadly, this may be worth a mention.

-Corporate – shareholder activism on the rise, corporate social responsibility obligations.
+Corporate – shareholder activism on the rise, corporate social responsibility obligations, M&A deals.

 What will the next 10 years look like in law?